List of Marvel Comics teams and organizations: Intelligencia in other media

 The Intelligencia appears in She-Hulk: Attorney at Law.
 This version of the group is run by Todd Phelps / "HulkKing" and serves as an online hate group bent on obtaining a sample of She-Hulk's blood to become Hulks themselves and ruining her reputation.

 Intruders

 The Intruders are an elite offshoot of the Wild Pack.

 Inventors

-The Inventors are an organization appearing in American comic books published by Marvel Comics.

-During the "Dark Web" storyline, Inventor is resurrected and learns from his creator Gregory Knox that Knox created several avian humanoid cyborg clones of inventors and thinkers similar to himself.
-After killing Knox, Inventor finds his brethren: a marabou stork clone of Leonardo da Vinci, an Atlantic puffin clone of Philo Farnsworth, a toucan clone of Nikola Tesla, and a pheasant clone of Marie Curie.
+The Inventors are an alliance of the Inventor and his fellow creations, all avian clones of inventors and thinkers.
+They consist of a marabou stork clone of Leonardo da Vinci, an Atlantic puffin clone of Philo Farnsworth, a toucan clone of Nikola Tesla, and a pheasant clone of Marie Curie.
 Inventor leads the Inventors in fighting Ms. Marvel, who drives off all of them but the Inventor.